No all-clear for flooding: dykes in need of repair

 Such weather extremes may occur more frequently in the future

 The extreme end to the year fits in with 2023 as a whole - the wettest and warmest year in NRW since records began.
-In view of climate change, such extreme situations can be expected more frequently in the future, according to the Environment Minister.
+In view of climate change, the Environment Minister believes that such extreme situations can be expected more frequently in the future.

-Frank Obenaus, Chief Technical Officer at Emschergenossenschaft und Lippeverband (EGLV), also sees a need for remediation.
+Frank Obenaus, Chief Technical Officer at Emschergenossenschaft und Lippeverband (EGLV), also saw a need for action.
 The water absorption capacity in residential areas must be significantly increased in the coming years, he told WDR.

 Every possible area for the infiltration and retention of rainwater must be used.
 "If you look at the settlement areas from the outside, this is still not happening enough."
-Sealing must be reduced here, new storage options such as green roofs must be created.
+Sealing should be reduced here and new storage options such as green roofs should be created.
 "That's a lot of painstaking work."

 More precipitation expected